martinvillysson/StreamMaster/README.md

     <H1 align="center" width="100%">StreamMaster</H1>
 </p>

-> A powerful M3U proxy and stream management platform for Plex DVR, Emby, and Jellyfin Live TV
+> A comprehensive IPTV management platform for organizing and streaming public broadcast content through Plex DVR, Emby, and Jellyfin Live TV

 ## Quick Start 🚀

+> [!TIP]
+> The wonderful [IPTV-org project](https://github.com/iptv-org/iptv) maintains a list of publicly available channels from all over the world 🌍📺
+>
+> TV logos are also publicly available in the [tv-logos repository](https://github.com/tv-logo/tv-logos)

 Docker compose example:
 ```yaml